 We wanted to keep the platform's branding in alignment with Crooked Media for familiarity's sake (we expect most users to arrive at the site from a Crooked Media offering), while endowing it with something unique to establish it as its own entity.
 Explorations included the United States' official color palette, old video games, and of course Crooked Media's own branding.

 Ultimately, we decided to move ahead with a slightly modified Crooked Media color palette and an 8-bit pixel art style.
 The 8-bit style was chosen to provide a level of abstraction from political reality as well as a callback to the target audience’s younger days and the video games of the 80s and 90s.

 The home screen needed to clearly communicate the hypothetical situation the user is placed in.
 Every important function within the platform should be accessible from the home screen, allowing the user to quickly get started playing games or exploring the social/profile settings.

-We decided to develop an introductory animation along with the log-on screen to convey the dystopian mood of the platform and clearly explain the premise.
-After logging on, users are able to jump right in to a game and start earning points.
+We decided to develop an introductory animation along with the login screen to convey the dystopian mood of the platform and clearly explain the premise.
+After logging in, users are able to jump right in to a game and start earning points.

 Our research was primarily conducted online and supported by candid conversations with the target audience we identified.
 Our key findings didn't reveal any groundbreaking insight, but served to remind us of the breadth of the problem we were trying to solve.
 We organized the many facets of the issue at hand into four categories: